close

 Get a custom paper now from our expert writers.

-The self-organization map techniques is a type of artificial neural network that is trained using unsupervised learning to produce a low dimensional representation of the input space of the training samples.
-It is differ from other artificial neural network as they apply competitive learning as opposed to error–correction learning and in the sense that they use a neighborhood function to preserve the topological properties of the input space.
-The Self- Organizing Map is an unsupervised learning technique, which forms a non-linear mapping of a high dimensional input space into typically two-dimensional grid of artificial neural networks.
+The proposed architecture of land cover and crop type classification is illustrated in Figure 3.1.
+The input images captured from SAR satisfy the quality requirements necessary for land cover and crop type identification.
+In the first stage of the proposed work, the input image is segmented using the self-organization map (SOM) based technique.
+The self-organization map is a type of artificial neural network trained using unsupervised learning to produce a low-dimensional representation of the input space of the training samples.
+It differs from other artificial neural networks as it applies competitive learning rather than error-correction learning and uses a neighborhood function to preserve the input space's topological properties.
+The Self-Organizing Map forms a non-linear mapping of a high-dimensional input space into a typically two-dimensional grid of artificial neural networks.
 In picSOM, a separate SOM is trained for each feature type.
-Though this mapping, feature vectors that reside near each other in the input space are mapped into nearby units on the map.
-Consequently image lets that are mutually similar in respect to given features have located near each other in the SOM.
+Through this mapping, feature vectors near each other in the input space are mapped into nearby units on the map, allowing imagelets similar in respect to given features to be located near each other in the SOM.

 Image of Dr. Oliver Johnson